x-atlas-consortia/uuid-api/README.md

 ## Local development

-### Flask config
+### Flask app configuration

-This application is written in Flask and it includes `uuid.properties.example` and `uuid_app.conf.example` in the `/conf` directory.
-Copy the files and remove the `.example` from filename then modify with the appropriate information.
+This application is written in Flask and it includes `app.cfg.example` in the `/src/instance` directory.
+Copy the file and remove the `.example` from filename then modify with the appropriate information.

 ### Install dependencies